vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ## Rationale

-* traces support is expected by users
+* Traces support is expected by users
 * Local sampling is an interesting feature to lessen the amount of data sent to Datadog

 ## Drawbacks

 * Adding a brand new datatype has a large impact and although it will be mostly a code addition, it will impact vector-core

 ## Prior Art